Background pattern

 • tendon rupture,

-• decrease in levels of phosphorus in the blood.
+• decrease in phosphorus levels in the blood.

-• increase in the number of blood cells called red blood cells or eosinophils (eosinophilia), mild decrease in the number of white blood cells in the blood (leucopenia), and decrease in the number of all blood cells (pancytopenia),
+• increase in the number of red blood cells or eosinophils in the blood, mild decrease in the number of white blood cells in the blood (leukopenia), and decrease in the number of all blood cells (pancytopenia),

 • severe increase in blood pressure,

-• increase in values of some liver tests that may be symptoms of serious situations such as hepatitis and jaundice,
+• increase in liver test values, which can be symptoms of serious conditions such as hepatitis and jaundice,

 • significant decrease in the number of certain white blood cells in the blood (agranulocytosis),